Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

 and enter *Edit Mode* while activating the object data of the cube will select the cube and enter *Object Mode* (see right).

-If the data-block type supports multi-editing, you can use :kbd:`shift` to add/remove objects from the edit mode.
+If the data-block type supports multi-editing, you can use :kbd:`Shift` to add/remove objects from the edit mode.

 Selecting a Group of Data-blocks